lucas-kaminski/bento-code-challenge/README.md

 For the environment variables necessary to run the project, please refer to the `.env.template` file.
 Copy this file to `.env` and fill in the necessary values.
 To know how to retrieve the values, please refer to the file [TASK-1.md](TASK-1.md).

+For the database configuration, please refer to the [Firebase documentation](https://firebase.google.com/docs/web/setup) for more information about how to create the JSON which contains the credentials to access the database which will be stored at `/secrets/google-credentials.json` and the path to this file should be set in the environment variable `GOOGLE_APPLICATION_CREDENTIALS`.

 ## Dependencies

 This project uses the following dependencies: